jarekdrabek/competition-analysis-docs/terms-of-service.md

 ## 10. Governing Law

-These Terms are governed by the laws of [Your Country/Region].
+These Terms are governed by the laws of Poland.
 Any disputes will be handled in accordance with local regulations.

 ## 11. Contact